GoogleCloudDataproc/initialization-actions/prometheus/README.md

 1. Prometheus UI on worker node can be accessed similarly, but just substitute `-m` suffix with `-w-0`,  `-w-1` depending on worker you would like to access.
 You can also [setup ssh tunnel and configure sock proxy](https://cloud.google.com/dataproc/docs/concepts/accessing/cluster-web-interfaces) to access all master nodes and worker nodes using their internal hostnames.

 ## Important notes
-Prometheus uses StatsD to retrieve metrics, but the StatsD sink for metrics publishing is available on Apache Spark 2.3.0, so aggregating metrics from Spark on clusters with software version other than 1.3 will result in an error.
+Prometheus uses StatsD to retrieve metrics for Hadoop and Spark, but the StatsD sink for metrics publishing is available on Apache Spark 2.3.0, so aggregating metrics from Spark on clusters with software version other than 1.3+ will result in an error.
+StatsD sink for Apache Hadoop metrics is available on Hadoop Versions 2.8+ so will work on clusters with image version 1.2+.

-StatsD sink for Apache Hadoop metrics is available on Hadoop Versions 2.8+ so will work on clusters with software version 1.2 or 1.3.
+Prometheus uses [JMX exporter](https://github.com/prometheus/jmx_exporter) to retrieve metrics for Kafka.